 as I poke it with a stick.

 I guess his actions can be rationalized a bit from the perspective of Slaine as the king of the Vers Empire, and not from the perspective of Slaine as the desperate, sex-starved virgin he is; since what he is doing could be seen as a political ploy to obtain more support amongst the other orbital knights and other members of nobility, who are unanimously pro-war.
 (Which he doesn't need.)
 And on top of that it will cause the Vers empire to become a better place free from an oppressive class system and widespread poverty among the working class that is caused by a lack of natural resources.
 (Which could be solved diplomatically through trading.)
+(Or stealing it without the genocide.)
+(Which would make him unanimously supported by the working class even if some of the nobles still don't like him, lessening the threat of their influence and cementing his legitimacy as king.)
+(Which again, doesn't matter because he already has all the political support he needs.)
 But really now...
-He doesn't care too much about that.
+He doesn't care too much about any of that.
 He just in this for the PU$$Y. (SPOILER: HE DOESN'T GET ANY)

 The real princess eventually wakes up, then plot hole after plot hole she finds out what Slaine is doing and manages to escape with Inaho's help.
 Princess Ass-pump marries some random dude named Count Cocaine and takes over rule of the Empire.
 Then Slaine gets wrecked.
 They use him as a scapegoat to blame the entire war on.
 The entirety of earth apparently completely forgives Princess Ass-plumber after her impostor shit talks everyone and their mother with obscene levels of hate and Aryan supremacy.
 Apparently decades of indoctrination, hatred, prejudice, racism, discontent with poverty and human greed disappeared just like that.
 The war ends.
 Earth and Mars hold hands and circle jerk over each other in a new golden age of peace and prosperity.
 Happy happy fine and dandy.
 Wouldn't it be nice if actual conflicts in the real world could be solved so easily?
 Just blame every little problem on one person.
 Then kill him.
 Poof.
 Problems solved just like that.